bayl0n/TypingTest/README.md

 # TypingTest
 A typing test web application that helps you improve your typing speed.

-Creating using vanilla JavaScript, HTML and CSS.
+Created using vanilla JavaScript, HTML and CSS.